yashsriram/alieneffects-13r3/README.md

 * Some zones (like power button) seems to be only be accessible in some states (like pugged in, on battery, on battery low) only
 * If same zone is addressed in different sequences flashing can happen
 * If you cannot control touch pad, set `Trackpad backlight` to `Enable` in BIOS settings

+# Disclaimer

+* All the information here is obtained via trail and error reverse engineering, because the alienware lights software doesn't seem to be opensource
+* There is no conclusive evidence that these methods are the best way to go
+* But they do work and did no harm to my system until now

 # References
 [Alienfx](https://github.com/trackmastersteve/alienfx) by trackmastersteve